-(3) Bonds Payable
+(2) Bonds Payable

-The Corporation is authorized to issue up to \$4.7 billion in bonds plus an amount necessary to fund a capital reserve, costs of issuance, and a limited amount of capitalized interest.
+The Corporation was authorized to issue up to \$4.7 billion in bonds plus an amount necessary to fund a capital reserve, costs of issuance, and a limited amount of capitalized interest.
 As of March 31, 1996, the Corporation had issued bonds equal to its authorized amount.
-Under existing statutes, any issuance of bonds by the Corporation in the future is limited to refunding or portfolio management purposes only.
+The Corporation had no bonds outstanding as of March 31, 2022.